bluelamar/WsRuleR/README.md

 These params are for connecting to the database:

-* wsruler.db.url : Default is "http://localhost:5984/"
+* wsruler.db.url : List of 1 or more urls separated by a ';'.
+Default is "http://localhost:5984/"
-* wsruler.dbconnloginfactory : "org.bluelamar.wsruler.CdbConnCredFactory"
+* wsruler.dbconnloginfactory : Connection credential login factory.
+Default: "org.bluelamar.wsruler.CdbConnCredFactory"
-* wsruler.dbconnclonerclass : "org.bluelamar.wsruler.RestConnection"
+* wsruler.dbconnclonerclass : Connection cloner creational pattern object.
+Default: "org.bluelamar.wsruler.RestConnection"

-These params are for connecting to the Owners Group service:
+These params are for connecting to the Owners Group Directory Service:

+* wsruler.ogrp.url : List of 1 or more urls separated by a ';'.
+Default is "http://localhost:5984/"
-* wsruler.ogrp.connloginfactory : "org.bluelamar.wsruler.CdbConnCredFactory"
+* wsruler.ogrp.connloginfactory : Connection credential login factory.
+Default: "org.bluelamar.wsruler.CdbConnCredFactory"
-* wsruler.ogrp.connclonerclass : "org.bluelamar.wsruler.OGrpRestConnection"
+* wsruler.ogrp.connclonerclass : Connection cloner creational pattern object.
+Default: "org.bluelamar.wsruler.DsRestConnection"

 These parameters refer to the building of unique ID's when the server creates new objects in the database.